b-cubed-eu/virtual-suitability-cube/README.md

 ## Suitability Cube (Code testing)

 Code testing with real data from Dutch Vegetation Database.
-The purpose here is to test the stars data cube structure for multiple real species.
+Here, we want to test the stars data cube structure for multiple real species.
 The goal is to predict the suitability of those species in a different area from the training one.

 Steps are:
 * Collecting climatic data of The Netherlands (one month) and creating a stars data cube with them